FlippedCodes/Resonite-Headless-Discord-Bot/README.md

 # Resonite Headless Discord Bot

-WIP - A Discord bot to get information and manage Resonite headless sessions.
+WIP - A Discord bot to get information and manage Resonite headless sessions with some extra event mgmt features on discord, which can be disabled.